Jura-Z/TransformAccessArrayDemo/README.md

 ### TransformAccessArray + correctly organized hierarchy

-Hierarchy is critical for TransformAccessArray, because it controls how jobs can be scheduled.
+As I said hierarchy is critical - because it controls how jobs can be scheduled.

-To understand it better watch this: https://www.youtube.com/watch?v=W45-fsnPhJY&t=798 from amazing Ian Dundore (all his talks are great and must-see!).

-From the video you see that a hierarchy in the root is a special object called `TransformHierarchy`.
 Only one thread can process one `TransformHierarchy`.
 To demonstrate it, let's try the worst possible case that is actually an often case unfortunately.

 #### Wrong hierarchy: all under one parent GameObject